Loginistaken/Orb-Mint-Multi-blockchain-Compatible-Coin/whitepaper.md

 Future-Proof, Low gas fee, Multi-Blockchain  Compatible, & next generation AI integration plus Web3

-Orbimint is an advanced blockchain created to meet the demands of the future by integrating, low-gas principles & fees, along with seamless compatibility and next-generation AI technologies.
+Orb-Mint-Multi-blockchain-Compatible-Coin is an advanced blockchain created to meet the demands of the future by integrating, low-gas principles & fees, along with seamless compatibility and next-generation AI technologies.
 As blockchain and AI continue to intersect, Orbimint provides a scalable, decentralized, co-develop alongside AI and blockchain evolution, ensuring longevity and sustainability.
 Its modular design allows for easy upgrades and ensures that it can integrate new innovations without losing its core identity.
 Designed to endure and thrive across evolving digital environments.
-By combining modular blockchain architecture with intelligent automation, Orbimint protocol remains flexible, efficient, and aligned with next generations technologies.
+By combining modular blockchain architecture with intelligent automation, Orb-Mint-Multi-blockchain-Compatible-Coin protocol remains flexible, efficient, and aligned with next generations technologies.
 Orbimint emerges as a sovereign cryptographic asset engineered for long-term adaptability and regulatory resilience.
 As legacy paper-based financial systems recede into obsolescence, a global shift toward decentralized assets has accelerated—driven and next generations may increase regulatory scrutiny and environmental consequences may arrive pertaining to high-gas blockchain operations.
-Orbimint anticipates this paradigm by architecting its own energy-efficient, scalable blockchain infrastructure, the new dependency could pertain to gas-intensive ecosystems.
-In a future where next-generation AI may govern certian information reguarding digital asset compliance and enforceable sustainability thresholds become the norm, Orbimint survives and thrives—an autonomous asset with upgrade-ready frameworks, low computational overhead, and an open invitation to co-evolve alongside both artificial intelligence and blockchain governance.
+Orb-Mint-Multi-blockchain-Compatible-Coin anticipates this paradigm by architecting its own energy-efficient, scalable blockchain infrastructure, the new dependency could pertain to gas-intensive ecosystems.
+In a future where next-generation AI may govern certian information reguarding digital asset compliance and enforceable sustainability thresholds become the norm, Orb-Mint-Multi-blockchain-Compatible-Coin survives and thrives—an autonomous asset with upgrade-ready frameworks, low computational overhead, and an open invitation to co-evolve alongside both artificial intelligence and blockchain governance.
 By orbiting away from inflationary, carbon-heavy financial systems, Orbimint affirms its role as a foundational cornerstone in the post-regulatory cryptosphere.

 Key Features:

-    Low-Gas Architecture: Orbimint prioritizes transaction efficiency through its optimized consensus mechanisms and lightweight data
+    Low-Gas Architecture: Orb-Mint-Multi-blockchain-Compatible-Coinprioritizes transaction efficiency through its optimized consensus mechanisms and lightweight data
     structures.
 It reduces gas fees significantly, making it suitable for both microtransactions and large-scale applications while maintaining network integrity.